chrislovecnm/chrislovecnm.com/about.md

 ## About Me

-Chris has been coding for over 20 years and is an open source contributor for Kubernetes.
-He is currently contributing to [kops](https://github.com/kubernetes/kops), and other Kubernetes projects.
-He has architected key projects with such companies as Datapipe, Accenture, Motorola, ADP, Inuit, Warner Bros, and CenturyLink.
-Chris is passionate about scalable open source technologies, and not getting woken up at two in the morning because a system went boom.
-Outside of work, Chris can be found working on his computer too much, enjoying time with wife, or passing on his love for the Martial Arts through Kenpo.
+Coding for over 20 years and contributing to Opensource projects.
+Currently contributing to [kops](https://github.com/kubernetes/kops), and other Kubernetes projects.
+Architected critical projects with such companies as Datapipe, Accenture, Motorola, ADP, Inuit, Warner Bros, and CenturyLink.
+Passionate about scalable open source technologies, and not getting woken up at two in the morning because a system went boom.
+Outside of work, I can be found working on OSS too much, enjoying time with wife, or passing on my love for the Martial Arts through Kenpo.